Terms of Sales

 For Products purchased on the Site, the Merchant is liable for hidden defects in the item sold under the conditions set out in Articles 1641 et seq. of the Civil Code.

-Article 1641 of the Civil Code " The Merchant is bound by the guarantee for hidden defects in the thing sold which render it unfit for the use for which it is intended, or which so diminish this use that the buyer would not have acquired it, or would have paid a lower price for it, if he had known of them."
+Article 1641 of the Civil Code " The Merchant is bound by the warranty against hidden defects in the thing sold which render it unfit for the use for which it is intended, or which diminish this use to such an extent that the buyer would not have acquired it, or would have given only a lower price, if he had known of them."

 14.2.
 Legal guarantee of conformity

-For Products purchased on the Site, the Merchant is liable for any lack of conformity of the goods under the conditions of Article L. 217-4 et seq. of the Consumer Code.
+For Products purchased on the Site, the Merchant is liable for defects in conformity of the goods under the conditions of Article L. 217-4 et seq. of the Consumer Code.

-It is recalled that within the framework of the legal guarantee of conformity, the Customer:
+It is reminded that, under the legal guarantee of conformity, the Customer:

-- has a period of two years from delivery of the goods to take action;
+- benefits from a period of two years from the delivery of the goods to take action;

 - may choose between repair or replacement of the goods, subject to the cost conditions provided for in Article L. 217-9 of the Consumer Code;